rhoerbe/d-django-ldapdb/README.md

 # Deploy django-ldapdb on Centos7

-This project is an starting point to deploy django-ldapdb.
+This project is a starting point to deploy django-ldapdb.

   git clone git@github.com:rhoerbe/d-django-ldapdb.git
   cd d-django-ldapdb